syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-### Detecting the inclusion of freetext annotation
+### Detecting the inclusion of free text annotations

-The event `FreeTextAnnotationAdded` will be raised when a freetext annotation is added to the PDF.
+The event `FreeTextAnnotationAdded` will be raised when a free text annotation is added to the PDF.

 {% tabs %}
 {% highlight c# %}